RoryBarnes/LP890-9/WaterLoss/README.rst

 TODO:

-1. Change sun.in options to match those of Speculoos-1
+1. Change sun.in options to match those of LP 890-9
 2. Create subdirs for planets b and c
 3. Change venus?.in parameters to match those of b and c
 4. Allow for more water on both planets